David Hackett Fischer

 David Hackett Fischer (born December 2, 1935) is University Professor of History Emeritus at Brandeis University.
 Fischer's major works have covered topics ranging from large macroeconomic and cultural trends (Albion's Seed, The Great Wave) to narrative histories of significant events (Paul Revere's Ride, Washington's Crossing) to explorations of historiography (Historians' Fallacies, in which he coined the term "historian's fallacy").

 Education

 Fischer grew up in Baltimore, Maryland.
 He received an A.B. from Princeton University in 1958 and a Ph.D. from Johns Hopkins University in 1962.

 Career

 Fischer has been on the faculty of Brandeis University for 50 years, where he is known for being interested in his students and history.

-He is best known for two major works: Albion's Seed (1989), and Washington's Crossing (Pivotal Moments in American History) (2004).
+He is best known for two major works: Albion's Seed (1989), and Washington's Crossing (2004).
 In Albion's Seed, he argues that core aspects of American culture stem from four British folkways and regional cultures and that their interaction and conflict have been decisive factors in U.S. political and historical development.
-In Washington's Crossing, Fischer provides a narrative of George Washington's leadership of the Continental Army during the winter of 1776–1777 during the American Revolutionary War.
+In Washington's Crossing, Fischer provides a narrative of George Washington's leadership of the Continental Army in the winter of 1776–1777 during the American Revolutionary War.